basilstotz/geojson-node-editor/README.md

 # geojson-node-editor
 A node editor for OSM with GeoJSON input.
 This project is in a very early stage: Only use it with the OSM-sandbox (https://master.apis.dev.openstreetmap.org).

+It can only **create or edit tags in already existant nodes**.
+This means, it
+* can not work on ways or relations
+* can not create or delete nodes.

 The editor has two components:

+#### geojson-node-editor

-* A browser based application (geojson-node-editor in this repo) to upload a changeset to OSM using a special diffential GeoJSON file.
+Is a browser based application to upload a changeset to OSM using a special "diffential" GeoJSON file as input.

+#### geojson-diff

-* A command line application (geojson-diff in this repo) to generate this special diffential GeoJSON-file using a standard GeoJSON file (for example from a geoJSON export at https://overpass-turbo.eu ) and a second GeoJSON file with your changes.
-It then calculates a differential GeoJSON file only containing
+Is a command line application to generate this differential GeoJSON-file using two GeoJSON files:
+- a GeoJSON file reflecting the current state on OSM (for example from a geoJSON export at https://overpass-turbo.eu )
+- and a second GeoJSON file which is the first one plus your edits.

+It then calculates the differential GeoJSON file only containing

 - the features which have changed tags
 - and these features only contain the tags which have changed.

-#### geojson-diff
  ```
 $ geojson-diff --help
 usage: geojson-diff <overpass_geojson> [<new_geojson> [diff_geojson]]